Seonghak35/Seonghak35.github.io/_news/kbs.md

 related_posts: false
 ---

-I am excited to share that my first-author paper **leveraging energy functions for knowledge distillation and data augmentation** has been accepted to *Knowledge-Based Systems*.
+My first-author paper **leveraging energy functions for knowledge distillation and data augmentation** has been accepted to *Knowledge-Based Systems*.